rido-min/pnp-ppr-sample-spec/README.md

 >Note: Central does not supoprt DTLD v2.
 It's out of scope for this BugBash.

-PaaS solutions require some kind of computing resource to connect to the service endpoints, usually REST, by using the Service Client SDKs.
+PaaS solutions require some kind of computing resource to connect to the service REST endpoints by using the Service Client SDKs.

 This BugBash uses the following Models to describe the device capabilities.